A Gaudí-themed weekend in Barcelona

 An unforgettable dinner in a unique setting

-We have yet to test the two restaurants mentioned below, but both have excellent reputations as great places to eat if you’re celebrating something special, and if your budget allows.
+We recommend you a restaurant with excellent reputation, it’s a great place to eat if you’re celebrating something special, and if your budget allows.

 Time for a nightcap?